Outdoor Natural Classroom

 6. Creates feeling of empathy for nature-the first step toward developing the next generation of environmental stewards.

 Our Outdoor Natural Classroom project originated as an idea submitted with a grant to the WIU Sustainability committee based on our recycling.
-We recycle in all of our classrooms and have been doing community recycling of ink cartridges, cell phones, and empty deodorant sticks.
 We educate about the benefits of recycling and making choices today that will benefit the children tomorrow.
 As a winner for our age group, we received $250 to get the classroom going.
 Our goal with this project was to use as many natural repurposed items as possible.
 The stage, arbor, and picnic tables were all made from reclaimed telephone poles.
 Many of the other items are getting a second life on our classroom.